mooltipass/minible/aux_bootloader_protocol.md

 2. The communication between Aux Mcu Bootloader and Main MCU is performed through a serial link, if the Main MCU does not send "Enter Programming" command within 349ms, the bootloader will jump to application and a reset should be performed in order to enter bootloader again.

-3. Bootloader size needs to fit in 8kb size (or less)
+3. Bootloader size needs to fit in 8kb size (or less).
+The application will start at a fixed address defined by the size of the bootloader.
-4. On every Write command, erase row will be executed before, this will erase 4 pages (64B each page).

 ## Message Structure and Serial Link Specs
 The commands from main mcu to bootloader are performed according: